“If you’re good enough, you’re old enough,” legendary Manchester United manager Sir Matt Busby once famously quipped.

 Starting them young has long been part of football and some clubs do it better than others.
 Down the years, we’ve seen wonderkids come and go, some leaving a great impression, but it’s what happens after that initial burst to stardom that fascinates.

-There’s no bigger stage in club football than Uefa’s premier competition and since its 1992 inauguration, many of the game’s elite goalscorers have graced it.
+There’s no bigger stage in club football than the Uefa Champions League and since its 1992 inauguration, many of the game’s elite goalscorers have graced it.